 - A walking labyrinth for moments of reflection

 - Seven acres of grounds, including a fruit orchard and garden spaces, great for casual strolls

-Inn on Mill Creek is situated at 2,300 feet above sea level, so you’ll experience fresh and clean mountain air, several months of flowering plants in spring and summer, a six-week fall season that will knock your socks off, and winters that typically arrive around Christmas and depart with the arrival of daffodils in March.
+Inn on Mill Creek is situated at 2,300 feet above sea level, so you’ll experience fresh and clean mountain air, several months of flowering plants in spring and summer, a six to eight week fall season that will knock your socks off, and winters that typically arrive around Christmas and depart with the arrival of daffodils in March.